AlexH-HankIT/phpietadmin-gui/README.md

         - [ ] Config
         - [ ] PHPietadmin user/session menu
         - [ ] Stop/Reboot/Logout
-    - [ ] Use bcrypt for storing passwords
     - [ ] Support for live resizing of targets (with workaround, since iet doesn't support)
-    - [ ] Rewrite file parser for the iet files
     - [ ] Prevent iqn and objects from having whitespaces

 * Misc